-Castle Rock Adventist Hospital collaborated with Douglas and Elbert County Public Health Departments to inform our Community Health Needs Assessment Steering Committee as these public health departments cover the hospital service area.
-Each public health department shared their current community health priorities to inform the decision of our Steering Committee.
-Castle Rock Adventist Hospital associates also participated in this process through meeting participation.
-We have aligned strategies with our public health departments and community to ensure greater movement toward the same goals and complementary efforts.
-In addition to local partnerships, Centura Health sits on the Metro Denver Partnership for Health, a partnership between nonprofit hospitals, Metro Denver public health departments, Regional Accountable Entities and Human Services departments to align community health efforts across the seven-county region, of which Douglas County is a part.
+Parker Adventist Hospital collaborated with Douglas County Public Health Department to inform our Community Health Needs Assessment Steering Committee as they cover the hospital service area.
+The public health department shared their current community health priorities to inform the decision of our Steering Committee.
+Parker Adventist Hospital associates also participated in this process through meeting participation.
+We have aligned strategies with our public health department and community to ensure greater movement toward the same goals and complementary efforts.
+In addition to local partnerships, Centura Health sits on the Metro Denver Partnership for Health, a partnership between nonprofit hospitals, Metro Denver public health departments, Regional Accountable Entities and Human Services departments to align community health efforts across the seven-county region, of which Douglas County has historically been a part.

-Castle Rock Adventist Hospital received input from community-based organizations focused on health and social determinants of health regarding medically underserved, low-income and minority populations in the service area.
+Parker Adventist Hospital received input from community-based organizations focused on health and social determinants of health regarding medically underserved, low-income and minority populations in the service area.
 Organizations were identified based upon their connection with the community, including those serving people who are medically underserved and at greater risk of poor health and those organizations with influence on overall health in the community.
 Stakeholders provided input based upon quantitative and qualitative data to rank and prioritize health issues and to identify community assets and gaps.
 Appendix B contains a list of public agencies and community organizations that collaborated with us in this process.